Brian’s been back in touch. There are some fab model railroad harbor layouts on the blog, but Brian’s really does stand out:

 Then I will connect the harbour to the rest of the trackwork on the lower level of my double deck layout.

-A huge thanks to Brian – a wonderful update.
+A huge thanks to Brian for adding to the model railroad harbor layouts – a wonderful update.
 I do love seeing how your layouts progress.
 Stunning stuff.

 You can see more of Brian in the Hall of Fame.